Tickerino/intern_survivor_kit/README.md

 FIRST IMPORTANT NOTE!!!
 INSTALL UBUNTU!!!

 Ingredient:
     i.
-A workstation, either desktop or laptop ii.
+A workstation, either desktop or laptop
+    ii.
 An empty USB drive

 How:
     i.
-Ask your supervisor which version of Ubuntu will be used over the
+Ask your supervisor which version of Ubuntu will be used    over the period and download it from Ubuntu site.
-         period and download it from Ubuntu site. ii.
-Burn the image file downloaded from the website to the USB drive, recommended application: Etcher.io
+    ii.
+Burn the image file downloaded from the website to the USB drive,recommended application: Etcher.io
     iii.
 Reboot your workstation with the USB drive plugged in, then go to BIOS and boot from the USB
     iv.
 Decide whether dual boot your workstation, if not, the pre-installed OS will be wiped off from your workstation.

 -------------------------------------------------------------------